mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 L0 Certified Device / L0 Device - A device certified as one where the encryption is done on the host inside its device driver or the MOSIP device service.

 ## Secure Provisioning
-Secure provisioning is applicable to both the FTM and the Device providers. <br>
+Secure provisioning is applicable to both the FTM and the Device providers.

 1. The devices and FTM should have a mechanism to protect against fraudulent attempts to create or replicate.
 1. The device and FTM trust should be programmed in a secure facility which is certified by the respective MOSIP adopters.
 1. Organization should have mechanism to segregate the FTM's and Devices built for MOSIP using cryptographically valid and repeatable process.